Hope

 What is hope and why is it good for us?

-Hope is an optimistic state of mind that involves a desire for something to happen, or a belief that good things will come.
+Hope is a virtue which includes an optimistic state of mind that involves a desire for something to happen, and a belief that good things will come.
 It can also be defined as an expectation of fulfillment or success.

 Researchers have established that hope is good for us and can have many positive effects on our health and well-being, including: